Andrey9871234/Tea-House/documentation/Scholarly.md

 ### 4.1 System Feature 1
 Feature Name: Search and Choose Tea from Menu.

 Description: This feature allows users to search and choose from a wide range of tea options available on the website.
-The user can search for a particular type of tea using keywords or browse through the menu categories.
+The user can search for a particular type of tea and other snacks through the menu categories.
 Once the user has selected a tea, they can view its description and add it to their cart.
 This feature ensures a smooth and easy selection process for the user.
+After the choosing the user can go to the Order page and confirm the products and the quantities of the each product.
 4.1.1   Description and Priority
  Feature Name: Search and Choose from Menu

 Description: This feature will allow users to search for tea items and choose from a menu of available options.
-Users will be able to filter their search by tea type, ingredients, and other parameters.
+Users will be able to search by tea type, ingredients, and other parameters.

 Priority: High